pfnet/pytorch-pfn-extras/docs/source/user_guide/runtimes.rst

 When creating a new ``Runtime`` class for custom needs, they need to be registered in a global ``runtime_registry`` object as detailed above.
-This object is of the ``_RuntimeRegistry`` type and it mantains a map of strings and ``Runtime`` types.
+This object is of the ``_RuntimeRegistry`` type and it maintains a map of strings and ``Runtime`` types.
 The keys are the devices passed to ``ppe.to`` and the types will be the type of the ``Runtime`` object that ``ppe.to`` will use to treat the module or tensor.
 Beware that users are not supposed to interact directly with this class, only